drakkar-lig/scamper-pywarts/README.md

 - fully python3-compatible
 - nicer class-based interface, instead of huge dicts with all flags
+- much easier to extend thanks to its class-based structure
 - properly handles unknown flags and options, by ignoring them
 - attribute names have been generally made more readable (although that often means longer names)